 It will always be helpful to the claimant to be able to identify a pattern of discrimination against a class of persons with traits similar to the claimant, i.e., a group, of which the claimant may consider herself or himself a member.
 Nonetheless, an infringement of s.
-15(1) [of the Charter of Rights and Freedoms] may be established by other means, and may exist even if there is
+15(1) [of the Charter of Rights and Freedoms] may be established by other means, and may exist even if there is no one similar to the claimant who is experiencing the same unfair treatment.
+163

-&lt;sup>156 B. v.
+156 B. v.
 Ontario, supra note 125.